 Ironing The Images On

-When ironing the images, it’s essential to use a piece of wood underneath the fabric as I mentioned above.
+When ironing the images, using a piece of wood underneath the fabric is essential as I mentioned above.
 This is important because the fabric needs to be smooth.
-Also, set the iron on high with NO steam.
+Be sure to set the iron on high with NO steam.

 After you finish ironing, carefully begin to remove the backing.

-Begin to press on the long sides to bond the stocking together and let dry.
-Meanwhile, I did the same steps to my other stockings.
+Begin to press on the long sides of your stocking pieces to bond your pieces of fabric together and let dry.

-After all the pieces were dry, I turned them right side out and it gave me a finished look for my Christmas project.
+After all the pieces were dry, we turned them right sides out.

 Step 2: Cutting And Adding The Trim